-HUM STUD 202.
-Introduction to the Humanities II.
+HUM STUD 201.
+Introduction to the Humanities.
 3 Credits.

-Major methods and ideas of the western humanities, examined in selected works of literature, philosophy and fine arts, from Baroque through the Modern Period.
+Major methods and ideas of the humanities, examined in selected works of literature, philosophy and fine arts.
+Spring.

 HUM STUD 213.
 Ethnic Diversity and Human Values.
 3 Credits.

 This course will explore some of the most fundamental questions of human values and meaning by studying the rich literature, history, and culture of one or more of the following groups of the United States: African American, American Indian, Asian American, and Latino.
 Fall and Spring.